solo-io/gloo/docs/content/guides/integrations/knative/manual_tls.md

 1. First, [ensure Knative is installed with Gloo]({{% versioned_link_path fromRoot="/installation/knative" %}}).

 1. Next, let's create a private key and certificate to use for serving traffic.
-Uf you have your own key/cert pair, you can use those instead of creating self-signed certs here.
+If you have your own key/cert pair, you can use those instead of creating self-signed certs here.

     ```bash
     openssl req -x509 -nodes -days 365 -newkey rsa:2048 \